berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 A repair café setting, where kids are running around, a customer is waiting, time pressure, etc, is no place for such a repair.

-After many years of service, most direct drive Walkman develop the some or most of these issues.
+After many years of service, Direct Drive Walkman develop some issues.

-This Walkman in particular had these three:
+This particular Walkman has these three:

 1. A plastic gear, which is cast around an iron ring, tears open.
    After that, the Walkman will still play cassettes, but the broken gear will cause